-Rescued in 2007, Meep, who is almost feral, happily spends most of his time indoors but he often ventures out on to the enclosed catio to enjoy the fresh air and sunshine.
+Rescued in 2007, Meep, who is semi-feral, happily spends most of his time indoors but he often ventures out on to the enclosed catio to enjoy the fresh air and sunshine.

 This handsome cockerel came to live at Olivers Farm after his owners moved to a residential area.
 He loves to strut his stuff and impress his female friends.

 This lovely Shetland pony has recently been diagnosed with laminitis and Cushing’s disease but continues to have a fantastic love of life.